Darter90/MockitoCompendium/POJO_like/Explicit_Constructor.md

 Usually this is not a good practice in software development, since
 <i>you must not repeat yourself</i>...but in Unit Test you need to setting up every test as an entity completely separated from the rest of the code.
-And you must have many fields for Unit Test if you want to play with the code and test particular situationss.
+And you must have many fields for Unit Test if you want to play with the code and test particular situations.

 Let's start by arranging the Unit Test: